-Recommended Package of Energy Upgrades Cost (Approx.) 3 Grant Available 4 Comfort Roof insulation; pitched (at ceiling) 0.16 W/m 2 K, pitched (on slope) 0.20 W/m 2 K, room in roof (on side) 0.20 W/m 2 K, flat 0.22 W/m 2 K average U-Value ^{1, 2} €€€€ ~ Wall insulation 0.27 W/m 2 K average U-Value ^{1, 2} €€€€ ✓ Windows double glazing 1.4 W/m 2 K average U-Value ^{1, 2} €€€€ ✓ Install closed room heater or stove with flue.
-Min 60% efficiency €€€€ N/A \(\dagger \ Space heating controls upgrade including time and temperature zone control €€€€ ✓ 1 1 1 1 Solar Photovoltaic (PV) electricity System 2kWp. €€€€ V N/A
+Recommended Package of Energy Upgrades Cost (Approx.) 3 Grant Available 4 Comfort Roof insulation; pitched (at ceiling) 0.16 W/m 2 K, pitched (on slope) 0.20 W/m 2 K, room in roof (on side) 0.20 W/m 2 K, flat 0.22 W/m 2 K average U-Value ^{1, 2} €€€€ ~ Wall insulation 0.27 W/m 2 K average U-Value ^{1, 2} €€€€ ✓ Windows double glazing 1.4 W/m 2 K average U-Value ^{1, 2} €€€€ ~ New boiler with heating controls €€€€ N/A Solar Photovoltaic (PV) electricity System 2kWp. € € € € ✓ N/A

 - 1. Major Renovation is defined in the Building Regulations Part L Technical Guidance Document and means the renovation of a dwelling where more than 25 % of the surface of the dwelling envelope undergoes renovation.
-Where a dwelling undergoes a major renovation, the energy performance of the whole dwelling should be improved to the cost optimal level by achieving a B2 or by implementing the energy performance improvements as set out in the Building Regulations Part L Technical Guidance Document - 2.
+Where a dwelling undergoes a major renovation, the energy performance of the whole dwelling should be improved to the cost optimal level by achieving a B2 or by implementing the energy performance improvements as set out in the Building Regulations Part L Technical Guidance Document. - 2.
 This energy upgrade will reduce your home's heat loss and is an important first step to improving the energy efficiency of your home. - 3.
 Investment Cost Legend: